bal-sm/bless_server/README.md

 ```

 ### Develop using Visual Studio Code
-1. Rename `quran_server.code-workspace.dist` located on the root folder of the project to `quran_server.code-workspace`
+1. Rename `bless_server.code-workspace.dist` located on the root folder of the project to `bless_server.code-workspace`
-2. Open the `quran_server.code-workspace`
+2. Open the `bless_server.code-workspace`
 3. Install
     these extensions: